datastax/labs/dsgraph/20190711/README.md

 This will start DataStax Enterprise Server with Graph, Search and Analytics running (the recommended combination).

-After a few minutes, DSE should be running.
+After several minutes, DSE should be running.
 You can confirm this with a nodetool status command:

     docker exec -it my-dse dsetool status